 a Rafflecopter giveaway

 Thank you Amber for sharing your beautiful Tiered Ruffle Baby Girl Dress Tutorial and for giving one away!
-This dress is so cute with that fabric, I am sure one of your little girls will love wearing it!
+This dress is so cute with that fabric, I am sure one of your little girls will love wearing it! 🙂 Entering is easy, so make sure to enter, even if you don’t have a little girl, this dress would make a wonderful gift!

 If you are looking for the cutest fabric to make your own dress, be sure to check out The Ribbon Retreat’s awesome selection of beautiful fabrics.
 Click the link to browse.